pashmaklang/pashmak/README.md

 # OS Commands

-some commands is related to os.
+here is some commands about OS

 ### chdir
 change directory. with this command you can change program working directory: